lesderid/keynavish/README.md

 [bugs](https://github.com/lesderid/keynavish/issues?q=is%3Aopen+is%3Aissue+label%3Acompatibility)),
 so you can use the same configuration files for both programs.

-keynavish works on Windows 8.1 and later.
-Older versions might work too but are unsupported.
+keynavish works on Windows XP and later, but only versions of Windows that still receive support from Microsoft (currently 8.1 and 10) are officially supported.

 ## Installing